Ay-Da/Budget/README.md

 <h1>Budget</h1>

-this tool help you to know exactly where your money is being spent, and how much you’ve got coming in.
+this App help you to know exactly where your money is being spent, and how much you’ve got coming in.
 Knowing where every pound is being spent is a great first step to starting your savings, getting out of debt or preparing for retirement ...
 Coded By Aymen Daboussi

+<h1> Link : </h1>

+<li> Online <a href="https://ay-da.github.io/Budget/index.html"> Budget </a> App </li>
 <h1>Screenshots </h1>

 <img src="https://i.ibb.co/zsJM0Yp/Budget.jpg" >